cfengine/documentation/resources/additional-topics/itil.markdown

 All CFEngine promises refer to the state of a system that is desired.
 The promises are automatically enforced, hence CFEngine recovers a system (in principle) on every invocation.
-CFEngine always returns to a known state, due to the property of “convergence”.
+CFEngine always returns to a known state, due to the property of "convergence".
 There is no distinction between the concepts of repair, recovery or remediation.

 ## Remediation